Free Shipping $50+ | Free Returns and Exchanges (Click Here for Details)

 • Full-grain leather products are generally more expensive due to their superior durability and the costly production processes they undergo.
 However, the investment is often justified by their longevity and their unique patina.

-• Top-grain leather is more budget-friendly and could be a practical choice for those who need leather for style rather than lifespan.
+• Top-grain leather is sometimes more budget-friendly and could be a practical choice for those who need leather for style rather than lifespan.

 • Aesthetic Preference: